Lupin III (character)

-Creation
+Conception and creation

 The aim of Lupin III was to produce a comedy adventure series that reflected the traits of Leblanc's Arsène Lupin character.
 Originally, the intention was to keep the blood ties between the two fictional characters secret.
 However, Monkey Punch was convinced by others not to do so.
 He combined elements of Arsène Lupin with James Bond to develop the character of Lupin III and made him a "carefree fellow".

 In the original manga, Lupin and his team typically work individually for their own goals.
 Monkey Punch explained it is only in the anime that they frequently operate together, suspecting some unwritten rule that all five main characters have to appear in every episode.
 He believed that Lupin and Fujiko were similar to the characters of D'Artagnan and Milady de Winter, and described them as "Not necessarily lovers, not necessarily husband and wife, but more just having fun as man and woman with each other".
 Inspector Zenigata was conceived as Lupin's archrival to create a "human Tom and Jerry".

-Monkey Punch said the appeal of drawing Lupin came from the character being able to go anywhere without obstacles and being able to do whatever he wants, whenever he wants.
+Monkey Punch described the appeal of drawing Lupin coming from the character being able to go anywhere without obstacles and being able to do whatever he wants, whenever he wants.
 However, this is contrasted by the appeal of Zenigata's strict personality.
 Monkey Punch said that he believed the Lupin III story could never end but that if he had to, both Zenigata and Lupin would end up as equals.
 They would either both fail, both win or both get very old.

-In typical anime style, Lupin's appearance is racially ambiguous and tends to oblique his origins.
-He has black hair plastered flat with what is either a widow's peak or a V-shaped bang.
-His trademark sideburns extend from ear to nearly the chin.
-Outside his preference for large and rather plain boots, Lupin is a sharp dresser.
-He typically wears a button-down shirt, tie, chinos and a brightly colored sports jacket—exclusively red in the manga, while in animation his jackets are various colors which color-code his TV series (green for Part I and Part 6, a few OVAs and The Woman Called Fujiko Mine; red for Part II and most films and television specials; pink for Part III; blue for Part IV and Part V).
-In some images, Lupin is depicted as being cross-eyed; however, this may be a comic flourish by the artist(s) rather than a physical characteristic.